-Applications from self-funding students are welcomed.
-In the first instance, applications should look for current opportunities on the school website or contact potential supervisors to discuss projects and funding.
+Applications from self-funded students are welcomed.
+In the first instance, applicants should look for current opportunities on the school website or contact potential supervisors to discuss projects and funding.

 Further information on funding for prospective UK, EU and international postgraduate students.

 An upper second-class honours degree (or equivalent) in a discipline related to the PhD project for which you are applying, such as geology, biological sciences, environmental sciences, chemistry or mathematics.

 See international equivalent qualifications on the International Office website.